 Spring is officially here and Easter is on it’s way!
 Honestly, what a wonderful time of the year… although, I heard some of you are STILL getting snow and that just is plain wrong.
 Hopefully I can cheer you snow folks up with my pretty DIY Metallic Easter Eggs today!

 A few weeks ago, I found a box in my closet and it was labeled, “Spring.”
-I opened up it and found all kinds of spring projects and plastic eggs from last year and a few random items that I never got around to using.
-These simple eggs were going to be transformed last year, but lucky me, I get to play with them this year!
+I opened up it and found all kinds of spring projects and plastic eggs from last year.
+I also found a few random items that I never got around to using.
+These simple speckled eggs were going to be transformed last year, but lucky me I get to play with them this year!

 After the eggs are fully dry, it’s time to do some decorating!

-The good thing about using this Bistro Chalk marker is that it provides a nice clean matte colored line.
-And if you make a major whoops, you can just use a damp cloth and it will wipe right off.
+The good thing about using this Chalk marker is that it provides a nice clean matte white line.
+And if you make a major whoops mistake, you can use a damp cloth and it will wipe right off.

 I painted/drew four different designs on the eggs.
 One design was a small cross pattern, a horizontal stripes, fun polka dots and simple vertical stripes.

 I kept trying to decide on a favorite pattern but I am not quite sure if I can!
 I loved how each of them turned out.